ManTa 3 |

 If an ADT is generic the translated ADT should be parametric.

-For example the following ADT represents a generic binary tree, it can be is empty or it can have a left son, a root and a right son.
+can be is empty or it can have a left son, a root and a right son.

 ADT BTtree[X]